plavchan/OmegaLambda/README.md

         cloud_cover_limit : float, optional
             Limit for percentage of sky around Fairfax to be covered by clouds before closing up.
             Our default is 75%.
-        user_agent : str, optional
+        cloud_saturation_limit: float, optional
+            Limit for the saturation of a pixel in the cloud image to be considered a cloud or not (out of 256?).
+            Our default is 100.
+        rain_percent_limit: float, optional
+            Limit for the percentage of rain present in 1/4 of the field surveyed before shutting down (two tiles out of the four must pass this threshold).
+Our default is 5%. user_agent : str, optional
             internet user agent for connections, specifically required for connections to weather.com.
             Our default is Mozilla/5.0.
 Currently only supports Mozilla/5.0 as far as we are aware.